microsoft/Kusto-Query-Language/doc/binary-shift-rightfunction.md

 ## Returns

 Returns binary shift right operation on a pair of numbers: value >> (shift%64).
-If n is negative a NULL value is returned.
+If n is negative, a NULL value is returned.

 ## Examples